inet256/inet256/README.md

 This project provides tools for using INET256 networks, some of which are not yet implemented

 - [x] IPv6 Portal (TUN Device).
 Similar to CJDNS and Yggdrasil.
-- [ ] NAT Table from IPv6 to INET256.
-No port mappings, layer 3 only.
-- [ ] DHCPv6 server which gives out addresses corresponding to virtual nodes.
 - [ ] IPv4 VPN, declarative mappings from INET256 -> IPv4. similar to WireGuard.
 - [x] netcat.
 Send newline separated messages to other nodes: `inet256 nc`.
 - [x] echo.
 A server to echo messages back to the sender: `inet256 echo`.